The Cost of Cancer Treatment in Mexico

-Therapy sessions designed to elevate mood and promote physical health are also utilized by this organization – which again, won’t actually assist patients with cancer, as therapy alone can do little against metastatic growths that are spreading throughout a patient’s body and shutting down their organ functionality.
+Therapy sessions to elevate mood and promote physical health are also popular by this organization – which again, won’t actually assist patients with cancer, as therapy alone can do little against metastatic growths that are spreading throughout a patient’s body and shutting down their organ functionality.

-If you’ve been diagnosed with cancer and you’re scared of the idea of chemotherapy and radiation therapy, we understand.
+If you have a cancer diagnosis and fear the idea of chemotherapy and radiation therapy, we understand.
 Western medicine can seem cold and clinical to someone that’s never spent much time in hospitals or around medical professionals.
-However, while science can seem cold and uninviting, there’s a reason for this – it’s cut and dry and based in fact.
+However, while science can seem cold and uninviting, there’s a reason for this – it’s cut and dry and based on fact.

 Real medical professionals have sworn a Hippocratic oath to always do what’s in the best interest of their patients, no matter what.
 The thing that many “alternative” cancer treatment centers have in common is that they aren’t run by medical professionals.
 They are run by people looking for a profit.